enablebanking/open_banking_eidas_broker/README.md

 In order to build an image you need to:

 1. Have docker installed
+2. Go to the directory with `Dockerfile`
+3. Run `docker build -t <image_name> .` (probably you need to prepend this command with `sudo`)
-2. Put broker certificates you generated earlier into `server_certs/` directory under following names:
+4. Put broker certificates you generated earlier into `broker_tls/` directory under following names:
     - `server.key`  # private key of the server (broker) certificate
     - `server.crt`  # public server (broker) certificate
     - `ca.crt`  # public CA certificate
-3. Go to the directory with `Dockerfile`
-4. Run `docker build -t <image_name> .` (probably you need to prepend this command with `sudo`)
 5. Put your eIDAS certificates and their private keys, which will be used when accessing ASPSPs' APIs, i.e. QWAC (mTLS) and QSealC (signature) into `open_banking_certs/` directory, which will be mounted to the container.